 - Start giving your baby solid foods:

-- Use an infant spoon — do not put cereal in your baby's bottle.
+- Use an infant spoon — do not put food in your baby's bottle.

 - Introduce one new food at a time and wait a few days to a week to watch for any allergic reactions before introducing another.

-- When introducing finger foods, usually around 9 months, choose small pieces of soft foods, and avoid those that can cause choking (such as whole grapes, raw veggies, raisins, popcorn, hot dogs, hard cheese, or chunks of meat).
+- In the coming months, gradually offer foods with different textures: puréed, mashed, and soft lumps.
+When introducing finger foods, usually around 9 months, choose small pieces of soft foods and avoid those that can cause choking (such as whole grapes, raw veggies, raisins, popcorn, hot dogs, hard cheese, or chunks of meat).

 - Pay attention to signs your baby is hungry or full.